Skip to main content

 How to Use This Resource

-The directory is structured to support three primary user types: procurement decision-makers seeking qualified contractors for specific commercial scopes; regulatory researchers verifying license status, insurance coverage, and registration standing; and industry professionals locating subcontractors, specialty trade partners, or public works-eligible firms.
+The provider network is structured to support three primary user types: procurement decision-makers seeking qualified contractors for specific commercial scopes; regulatory researchers verifying license status, insurance coverage, and registration standing; and industry professionals locating subcontractors, specialty trade partners, or public works-eligible firms.

 Navigation follows two parallel structures: